fanannan/clojure-py/README.md

     By using this software in any fashion, you are agreeing to be bound by the terms of this license.
     You must not remove this notice, or any other, from this software.

+The rest of this code also resides under the Eclipse Public License 1.0 same as Clojure.